 THE FINEST TRADITIONS OF MY CALLING

-Drawing upon personal stories, validated studies, and forgotten history, The Finest Traditions of My Calling: One Physician’s Search for the Renewal of Medicine is a memoir about practicing medicine in an era of healthcare reform.
-Healthcare reform is not just about who should have access to care and who should pay for that care; it also transforms the relationships between physicians and patients.
+Drawing upon personal stories, validated studies, and forgotten history, The Finest Traditions of My Calling: One Physician’s Search for the Renewal of Medicine is a memoir about practicing medicine during healthcare reform, which is transforming the relationships between patients and physicians.

 Reformers want to transform the delivery of medical care using processes pioneered in high-risk industries like aviation, mining, and automobile manufacturing.
 They want hospitals to be run like factories maximized for efficiency and effectiveness.
 Factories make things; people are formed through habits we learn together.
 Despite our efforts at automation, medicine remains a set of skills you practice over years of training until they become habits which orient your life towards the care of ill people.

 In pursuit of these habits, The Finest Traditions of My Calling chronicles one physician’s experience in healthcare reform and takes readers inside pathology suites, academic mental centers, antiquated asylums, CrossFit boxes, and medical marijuana dispensaries.
-In these spaces, readers and reviewers find hope for the renewal of medicine:
+In these spaces, these readers ultimately found hope for the renewal of medicine:

 “Out of medical school for just 12 years, Dr. Abraham M. Nussbaum has joined the ranks of physicians who write their memoirs even as they are paying off their student loans.
 These young people write to complain, to explain, to reflect, to crack jokes.
 A few feel destined for new and better careers in literature.
 None in recent memory has wielded a set of intellectual and writerly tools to such dazzling and instructive effect as Dr. Nussbaum . . .
-He writes beautifully, in a lucid prose as notable for its process as its conclusions: The reader can actually watch him think. . . .
-Many medical memoirs are one-shot deals, offered to the public purely to unburden the author.
-From these books, readers and writer all move on with some relief.
-In Dr. Nussbaum’s case, we will eagerly await the next volume in the set.” —Abigail Zuger, M.D., The New York Times
+He writes beautifully, in a lucid prose as notable for its process as its conclusions: The reader can actually watch him think. . . . we will eagerly await the next volume in the set.” —Abigail Zuger, M.D., The New York Times

-“A welcome addition to this self-critical canon is Abraham M. Nussbaum’s intelligent and beautifully written new book, The Finest Traditions of My Calling: One Physician’s Search for the Renewal of Medicine.
-Like a master clinician taking a thorough medical history, Nussbaum, a psychiatrist in Denver and an assistant professor at the University of Colorado School of Medicine, probes the early years of his own training as well as the origins of American medicine in an attempt to sort out what’s gone wrong.” —Suzanne Koven, M.D., LA Review of Books
+“…intelligent and beautifully written… Like a master clinician taking a thorough medical history, Nussbaum, a psychiatrist in Denver and an assistant professor at the University of Colorado School of Medicine, probes the early years of his own training as well as the origins of American medicine in an attempt to sort out what’s gone wrong.” —Suzanne Koven, M.D., LA Review of Books

 “Occasionally someone speaks up in the midst of our clamoring arguments about social problems and manages to do the simple and extraordinary thing that makes all the difference: they ask the right questions.
 Reading The Finest Traditions of My Calling, I couldn’t help but see Nussbaum as a Martin Luther of health care and this book is his 95 theses.
 May true reform ensue.”—Rev. Nadia Bolz-Weber, author of Accidental Saints: Finding God in All the Wrong People